Offshoring

 Offshoring is the relocation of a business process from one country to another—typically an operational process, such as manufacturing, or supporting processes, such as accounting.
 Usually this refers to a company business, although state governments may also employ offshoring.
 More recently, technical and administrative services have been offshored.

-Offshoring and outsourcing are not mutually inclusive: there can be one without the other.
-They can be intertwined (offshore outsourcing), and can be individually or jointly, partially or completely reversed, involving terms such as reshoring, inshoring, and insourcing.
+Offshoring neither implies nor precludes involving a different company to be responsible for a business process.
+Therefore, offshoring should not be confused with outsourcing which does imply one company relying on another.
+In practice, the concepts can be intertwined, i.e offshore outsourcing, and can be individually or jointly, partially or completely reversed, as described by terms such as reshoring, inshoring, and insourcing.

-Offshoring is when the offshored work is done by means of an internal (captive) delivery model, sometimes referred to as in-house offshore.
+In-house offshoring is when the offshored work is done by means of an internal (captive) delivery model.